ivan-zaitsev/shop-telegram-bot/README.md

 Shop in telegram with admin panel

 ## Technology stack
-Java 8, Maven, Spring Boot, Spring MVC, Spring Data, Spring Security, Hibernate, Postgresql, Freemarker, HTML, Telegram Bots
+Java 17, Maven, Spring 3 (Boot, MVC, Data, Security), Hibernate, Postgresql, Freemarker, HTML, Telegram Bots

 ## Notes before deploy
 - Telegram bot sends images as a link, if they are uploaded from the localhost, the bot will not be able to send them